 Media Fellows The British Science Association Media Fellowships provide a unique opportunity for practising scientists, clinicians and engineers to spend two to six weeks working at the heart of a media outlet such as the Guardian, BBC Breakfast or the Londonist.
-For more information on the 2017 application timeline please visit our application page.
-In a nutshell Every year up to ten Media Fellows are mentored by professional journalists and learn how the media operates and reports on science, how to communicate with the media and to engage the wider public with science through the media.
-After their media placement Fellows attend the British Science Festival in September, which provides an opportunity to gain valuable experience working alongside a range of media organisations from all over the UK in our dedicated Press Centre.
-The Festival also offers opportunities to learn from a wide range of public engagement activities and network with academics, journalists and science communicators.
+Media Fellows update After three decades, 350 Fellows, thousands of articles, and countless people engaged with the biggest scientific news stories of our time, the British Science Association is seeking a new partner to deliver the Media Fellowship programme.
+You can read the full announcement here.
+We'd like to express our gratitude to all the Fellows, media hosts, sponsors, organisations and individuals that have been a part of the scheme since 1987.
+Your support has enabled the programme to grow and be successful for all these years.
+Find the full list of Media Fellow alumni here and a Media Fellow alumni learnings resource here.
+If you have any questions or concerns regarding the Media Fellowship scheme, please contact us at [email protected].
+In a nutshell Every year up to fifteen Media Fellows are mentored by professional journalists and learn how the media operates and reports on science, how to communicate with the media and to engage the wider public with science through the media.
+Throughout their Fellowship, they gain valuable experience working alongside a range of media organisations from all over the UK, as well as with their host organisation.
+The Fellowship offers opportunities to learn from a wide range of public engagement activities and network with academics, journalists and science communicators.
 Have a look at the scheme's impacts on Fellows, media hosts and scientific institutions.
-Media Fellows 2016 Dr Vanesa Martinez, Trinity College Dublin, is placed with the Irish Times, funded by Science Foundation Ireland Dr Robert Thompson, University College London, is placed with BBC Radio Science, funded by the Royal Society of Chemistry Dr Theodore Wilson, University of Leeds, is placed with The Mirror, funded by the Society for Applied Microbiology Dr Howard Ryland, South West London and St. George's Mental Health NHS Trust, is placed with the Londonist, funded by the Wellcome Trust Professor Ivor Mason, King’s College London, is placed with The I, funded by the Wellcome Trust Dr Jessica Steventon, Cardiff University, is placed with Open Democracy, funded by the Wellcome Trust Dr Petra Szilágyi, Greenwich University, is placed with Nature, funded by AXA Dr Jonathan Sullivan, Nottingham University, is placed with BBC Radio Science, funded by the University of Nottingham Dr Spencer Hazel, Nottingham University, is placed with The Times, funded by the University of Nottingham Dr Denis Schluppeck, Nottingham University, is placed with The Financial Times, funded by the University of Nottingham Nicky Danino, University of Central Lancashire, is placed with BBC Breakfast, funded by the University of Central Lancashire Dr Rowenna Baldwin, Manchester Metropolitan University, it placed with Channel 4, funded by Manchester Metropolitan University The Media Fellowships aim The Media Fellowships aim to give scientists, engineers and their colleagues, the confidence and willingness to engage with the media and tackle issues of mistrust and misrepresentation and to give journalists access to new scientific expertise.
+The aim The Media Fellowships aim to give scientists, engineers and their colleagues the confidence and willingness to engage with the media and tackle issues of mistrust and misrepresentation, and to give journalists access to new scientific expertise.
 The scheme has been running since 1987 and reflects the British Science Association's commitment to increasing the accessibility of the sciences and providing opportunities for discussion and debate.
 The Media Fellowship scheme is the only one of its kind in the UK.
-The fine print Media hosts can be national or regional press, broadcast or online media.
-Have a look at our previous media hosts.
-Media Fellows come from different scientific backgrounds and stages of their career.
-Find out more about the 2015 Media Fellows who have completed their placements.
-To find out more contact the Cultural Development team.
-Supporters We are incredibly grateful to all the supporters of the scheme, which you can find out more about here.Several supporters have cultivated long-term relationships with their Fellows who: • helped train staff to engage with the media• became spokespersons for their areas• made contributions to their publications, blogs and newsletters• became contacts for the media and for public engagement activities.For more information on becoming a supporter of the Media Fellows scheme please contact the Development Team.
+Read more about the activities and outputs achieved by our 2020 Media Fellows.
+For more information about becoming a potential Fellow, click here.
+Supporters We are incredibly grateful to all the supporters of the scheme.Several supporters have cultivated long-term relationships with their Fellows who: • helped train staff to engage with the media• became spokespersons for their areas• made contributions to their publications, blogs and newsletters• became contacts for the media and for public engagement activities.For more information on becoming a supporter of the Media Fellows scheme please read through this document, or contact [email protected].